aloxe/huwindty/src/pages/documentation/images.md

 thumbnail: boat.jpg
 ```

-This is the image that is shown in the list of pages in the CMS interface.
+This image is shown in the list of pages in the CMS interface, to help you netter spot the content you want to edit.

 It is also used as the metadata image of the page.
-This is the image that is used in the generated snipet that you see when you copy the url of the page in social medias.
+This is for example, the image that will be visible in the snipet when you share the url of a page on social medias.